-I hoped that African Adventure was a wild trip.
+I hoped that my African adventure would be a wild trip.
 Not the kind of wild that involves drunken nights (well not too many).
 I did have a staredown with a lioness and I went shark diving.
-The vacations I have spent in South Africa and Swaziland have been my favorite, even topping the Galapagos!
+The vacations I have spent in South Africa and Swaziland have been my favourite, even topping the Galapagos!

 Seeing Some of Africa’s Big 5

 When you think of South African wildlife, what’s the first animal you think of?
 Elephant?
 Lion?
 Or a rhino perhaps?
 These animals are part of the “Big 5”.
 A term originally coined by game hunters that identify the five most difficult animals to hunt on foot.

 Today the “Big 5” usually refers to a checklist that tourists on safari are looking to tick off.
 (The other two are the Cape buffalo and leopard.)
 I visited quite a few different places in South Africa where I got to see some amazing animals.

 Our wild adventure took us from South Africa to Swaziland, a land-locked country in South Africa.
 We visited the Mlawula Nature Reserve and Hlane Royal National Park.
 Here, I came face to face with several rhinos including a baby rhino and his mother.
 It literally took my breath away!

 Related Reading: Whale Watching in St Lucia, South Africa

 Rhinos are seriously endangered so I am lucky that I saw them.
 At Hlane Royal National Park I also got to see a pack of lions, the only lions in Swaziland.
 And of course, stopping in our jeep safari tracks at Hluhluwe-Umfolozi Game Reserve while two male elephants wrestled with each other several meters in front of our jeep.